Alexander-Serov/apache-pyspark-by-example/README.md

 # Apache PySpark by Example

-A code repository for Linkedin Learning's `Apache Pyspark by Example` by `Jonathan Fernandes`.
+A code repository based on the Linkedin Learning's `Apache Pyspark by Example` course by `Jonathan Fernandes`.

+Added a poetry environment for easy setup.

+All PRs welcome!

 ## About the course